dairer/dairer/README.md

-### hello!

-I’m currently a PhD student developing spatiotemporal models to better understand changing extreme weather events in the context of climate change in Ireland.
+PhD student developing spatiotemporal models to better understand changing extreme weather events in the context of climate change in Ireland.

-My main research interests lie in extreme value theory-based methods, high-dimensional computational statistics, and climate change analysis.
+My main research interests lie in
+- extreme value theory-based methods,
+- high-dimensional computational statistics,
+- climate change analysis.

+Below you'll find some (hopefully) useful software I have developed!

 <!--
 **dairer/dairer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.